johannesridho/johannesridho.github.io/content/pages/2--experiences/index.md

 #### Kaskus Big Data

-My team built the data pipeline in Kaskus using Google Cloud Platform (e.g. Dataflow, PubSub, BigQuery) and Apache Airflow.
+My team built the data pipeline in Kaskus by using Google Cloud Platform (e.g. Dataflow, PubSub, BigQuery) and Apache Airflow.
 We stored the whole data inside BigQuery.
-Then it can be used for data analyst to create reports and data scientist to build machine learning models.
+Then it can be used by the data analysts to create reports and also the data scientists to build machine learning models.

 #### Kaspay

 ![Kaspay](./kaspay.png)

-Kaspay consisted of payment bot (available on FB Messenger, Telegram, Line, and Kaskus Chat), wallet, voucher, and invoice system which were developed with Java (with Spring Framework) for the backend, and React for the frontend.
+Kaspay consists of payment bot (available on FB Messenger, Telegram, Line, and Kaskus Chat), wallet, voucher, and invoice system which were developed with Java (with Spring Framework) for the backend, and React for the frontend.